xiaye13579/mocean-sdk-android/Sources/MASTAdView/ReadMe.txt

 - Replacing touch handler with click handler for image and text ad rendering.
 - Adding validation to third party ad descriptors that attempts to ensure image and text ads are rendered natively only if it appears the server's parsing was proper.

+ 3.2

+Issues Fixed :
+-Issue related to improper scaling of webView has been fixed.
+Now webView is scaling properly as expected.
+Features :
+-Introduced new method in class MASTAdView â€“ getAdRequestCustomParameters() -User can now append multiple values for the same custom parameter in the ad request.
+For instance: age=10&age15.
+-We have added common-collections-4.4.0 library to achieve this functionality.
+-Now we have separate methods for adding default parameters and custom parameters as stated below.
+-getAdRequestParameters() - This method is used for adding default parameters in the request like size_x,size_y etc.
+-getAdRequestCustomParameters() - This method is used for adding custom network parameters defined by user, in the request.